 How can I check if my course is eligible?

 The Admissions team will include the HECOS code for your proposed course in your offer letter, and inform you if this code means that you should apply for ATAS clearance.
-It will also tell you on your Confirmation of Acceptance for Studies (CAS) if you require an ATAS certificate.
 For PhD students, if your course is subject to ATAS clearance, your offer letter will confirm your area of research proposal.
 You will need this email to be able to submit an application for an ATAS certificate.

 How do I apply?